 - BHAs also reduce skin inflammation and redness by having a soothing effect on it.

 Salicylic Acid - The most popular and easily available Beta Hydroxy Acid is Salicylic Acid.
-For those with acne prone skin, regularly using a Salicylic Acid based cleanser or serum like this Zit Zapping Skin Clarifying Serum from Dot & Key, is the best way to remove excess oil and still retain a healthy glow.
+For those with acne prone skin, regularly using a Salicylic Acid based cleanser or serum like this Alpha arbutin serum from Dot & Key, is the best way to remove excess oil and still retain a healthy glow.
 The skin friendly chemicals in this serum are mild, yet effective in keeping acne at bay.

 PHAs or Poly Hydroxy Acids